dwjoyce/pythonbook/chapters/Slicing sequences.rst

     >>> print(names[-1])
     >>> print(names[-4])

 Be careful that you open and close the brackets correctly, if you are having problems!
-Moreover, if you use an offset that is past the end of the sequence, Python will complain.
+Moreover, if you use an offset that is past the end of the sequence, Python will complain - ``print(names[4])`` in this example.

 .. pythontest:: all